-As referred to in document UNEP/CHW.11/4 on the report on progress on the implementation of the strategic framework, the annex to the present note contains a report on the creation of a baseline for the mid-term and final evaluations of the strategic framework of the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal, prepared by Duncan Bury Consulting.
-The annex to the present note has not been formally edited.
+As referred to in document UNEP/CHW/OEWG.9/2 on the progress in the implementation of the strategic framework, the annex to the present note contains the updated report on the creation of a baseline for the midterm and final evaluations of the strategic framework, prepared by Duncan Bury Consulting.
+The present note, including its annex, has not been formally edited.